1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1999 Penny

-1999 Lincoln penny stood as a testament to 90 years of continuous production since the series began in 1909.
-The Philadelphia and Denver mints struck over 11 billion pennies that year—Philadelphia producing 5,237,600,000 and Denver minting 6,360,065,000.
+The 1999 Lincoln penny stood as a testament to 90 years of continuous production since Victor David Brenner’s design debuted in 1909.
+Philadelphia and Denver struck over 11.5 billion pennies that year — Philadelphia producing 5,237,600,000 and Denver minting 6,360,065,000.
 Yet hidden among these billions were accidental treasures that would captivate collectors for decades.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)